Privacy Policy

 3.2 On what legal basis is this data processed?

-The data from section 3.1 is collected and processed by our web host for the aforementioned temporary storage purpose and also for the further storage purpose in accordance with Art.
+The data from section 3.1 is collected and processed by our web host for the mentioned temporary storage purpose and also for the further storage purpose in accordance with Art.
 6(1)(f) GDPR.
 This purpose also constitutes the legitimate interest in data processing.
 This legitimate interest is the interest of our web host, but also our legitimate interest in a functional website.

 3.3 Are there other recipients of the aforementioned data besides the controller?